 Inclusion at St Andrew’s School

-Our Inclusion Manager is Mrs Kate Roberts.
+Our Inclusion Manager is Mrs Pauline Brett.
 She can be contacted through the school office and will respond as soon as possible.

 We believe that educational inclusion is about meeting the needs of all learners, whatever their age, gender, ethnicity, impairment, attainment and background.
 We pay particular attention to the provision for and the achievement of different groups of learners whose educational progress may be vulnerable